zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 ### Backend Driver API

 These are the functions that AsyncFatFS itself calls to interact with the storage backend.
-AsyncFatFS uses a block storage model, where blocks are addressed by 32-bit index number starting at index zero.
+AsyncFatFS uses the LBA storage model, where blocks are addressed by sequential 32-bit index numbers starting at index zero.
 Blocks are always 512 bytes long.
 This matches the standard behavior of SD cards.
 To implement a backend driver, include the `lib/sdcard.h` file and implement all of the mandatory functions described below.

 Note that there is no periodic processing call made to the backend driver.
 If your driver requires such a call, it will need to be implemented and called outside of AsyncFatFS.
 A good time to do such a call would be